 20) What is "scheduled jobs" or "scheduled tasks"?

 Scheduled tasks let you manage the tasks in an automated manner that runs on regular or predictable cycles.
 You can schedule administrative tasks and also determine the order in which tasks will run.

-21) What is DBCC command and why is it used?
+21) What is the DBCC command and why is it used?

 DBCC stands for database consistency checker.
 This command is used to check the consistency of the database.
-For example:
+DBCC command help to review and monitoring the maintenance of tables, database, and for validation of operations done on the database, etc. For example:

 DBCC CHECKDB: It makes sure that table in the database and the indexes are correctly linked.

-DBCC CHECKALLOC: It checks all pages in the database and make sure that all are correctly allocated.
+DBCC CHECKALLOC: It checks all pages in the database and makes sure that all are correctly allocated.